 - Definition

-- Any sport club practice or meeting held within fifty miles of the City of Carbondale area that is related to fulfilling the mission and/or goals of the club.
+- o Any non-competitive sport club activity that is held on-campus.

+- Any non-competitive sport club activity that is regularly scheduled at a single off-campus facility (e.g., DuQuion State Fairgrounds, Le Chavel De Boskydell, etc.).

 - Examples

-- General practices
+- o General practices

-- o Informational meetings
+- Informational meetings

 - Watching film

-- o General meetings
+- General meetings

 - Unless the club is reserving space within RSS facilities, the Competitive Sports Office does not need advanced notification of meetings.

-- Non-club members may be invited.

-- If the club is holding a practice or meeting more than fifty miles outside of the City of Carbondale, the activity is considered a sport club event, and an RSS travel request form must be completed.
+- If the club is holding a non-regularly scheduled practice or meeting off-campus, the activity is considered a sport club event, and an RSS travel request form must be completed.